 On top of these datasets, Power BI and the Fabric AI Agent deliver instant, natural-language insights.
 It’s real-time healthcare data analytics built for everyday decision-making.

 A ward manager can ask, “Which wards have discharge delays over six hours today?” and get an answer in seconds.
-A finance director can ask, “What is the revenue per consultant by speciality and location?” without waiting for month-end reports.
+A finance director can ask, “What is the revenue per consultant by specialty and location?” without waiting for month-end reports.

 A typical NHS Trust using Microsoft Fabric healthcare interoperability might follow this pathway:

-Clinical and operational teams access insights in seconds, not days.
+Result: Clinical and operational teams access insights in seconds, not days.
 Furthermore, the trust can demonstrate compliance with NHS England data standards and contribute to national benchmarking programmes without additional manual effort.

 Private hospitals face different pressures.
 Whilst clinical quality remains paramount, financial performance and consultant satisfaction drive sustainability.